There's a lot of chat about how to (and how not to) fall pregnant, but what the heck happens once we've actually got a bun in the oven?

 The good news is that your doctor or midwife will usually pick this up during your regular antenatal check-ups.

 By now, your bub has grown to around 20cm and has started developing taste buds, eyebrows, eyelashes, and bone marrow to start producing their own blood cells.

 As for you, you'll be happy to hear your shortness of breath is likely to improve.
 Your breasts are probably starting to produce tiny drops of early milk, something you're likely to continue experiencing for the rest of your pregnancy.

-- Check if you need to upgrade your maternity bra: Your breasts might have changed significantly in size since you last purchased a maternity bra, so now is a good time to get fitted again to find your perfect fit.
+Your breasts might have changed significantly in size since you last purchased a maternity bra, so now is a good time to get fitted again to find your perfect size.